Add to your Claude Code skills

 The Bank API is a design reference project suitable to bootstrap development for a compliant and modern API.

-Explore the live 🌐 API and 🌐 MCP server.
-Hosted on F1 tier Azure App Service, so mileage may vary.
+Explore the live 🌐 API with sidecars (hosted on Azure Container Apps) and 🌐 MCP server (hosted on F1 tier Azure App Service).

 ✅ OWASP API Security Top 10 - v2023 via Spectral OWASP API Security ruleset